nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 # The process

 The target process is the following:

 * Fix version of the project
 * Fix version of the dependencies
 * Compile, Test, Package, Deploy
-* If the project passes the automated and manuel test:
+* If the project passes all the tests:
 ** Promote the project artifact (ie. deploy to the upper environment) ** Increase the project version